Crafting Pedagogies of Togetherness

 Preparatory Calls: Laying the Groundwork for Collective Transformation

-The Preparatory Phase is where shared vision and relational trust begin.
-These virtual sessions establish a common language and framework for the project and ensure that participants across Europe are aligned around the principles of Awareness-Based Design (ABD) and transformative pedagogy.
-Through guided dialogues, collaborative mapping and embodied exercises, educators explore their role as co-creators of inclusive learning ecosystems.
+The preparatory phase sets the foundation for shared vision and relational trust.
+These virtual sessions establish a common language and framework, aligning participants across Europe around the principles of Awareness-Based Design (ABD) and transformative pedagogy.
+Through guided dialogues, collaborative mapping, and embodied exercises, educators explore their role as co-creators of inclusive learning ecosystems.

 Mobilities -blended activities

-The blended mobilities phase merges hands-on training, job shadowing, and collaborative courses to translate theory into practice.
-Hosted in partner AMLE organisation, these activities immerse educators in real-world applications of ABD and relational pedagogies.
+The blended mobilities phase combined hands-on training, job shadowing, and collaborative courses to put theory into practice.
+Hosted by partner organisation AMLE (France), these activities immersed educators in real-world applications of Awareness-Based Design (ABD) and relational pedagogies.

 Dissemination & follow-up